 Mr Manning will also be working with both classes.

-3WS will need to come to school in their kit on a Tuesday and a Thursday ensuring they have a warm top layer.
+3WS will need to wear their PE to school on a Tuesday and Thursday.

 A few reminders

 - All children need to come to school with a coat as we will continue to go outside in all weather.